 Submitting an application

-We encourage all prospective students to browse through the staff section of the site in order to identify a potential academic supervisor; the research themes listed on the left hand side of the page will help you to identify someone in your chosen field.
+We encourage all prospective students to browse through the staff section of the site in order to identify a potential academic supervisor.

 To consider any application, we need